Roberto Mancini: Fiorentina and Lazio

 Although Mancini had written a research pamphlet entitled "Il Trequartista", which examined the role of an attacking midfielder, he had not as yet attained the necessary coaching badges to become a manager.
 He therefore needed special dispensation from the Italian football authorities to take the post at Fiorentina, which was given on 4 March 2001.
 He was out on loan to Leicester City and returned after four matches to take the Fiorentina job on 26 February 2001.
-Fiorentina was plagued by financial problems and Mancini made occasional playing appearances himself.
+Fiorentina was plagued by financial problems, and Mancini made occasional playing appearances himself.
 According to various sources, Mancini sometimes worked unpaid and even received death threats after key players such as Rui Costa and Francesco Toldo had to be sold.
 Despite this, Mancini managed to win the Coppa Italia before quitting on 11 January 2002, after just ten months in the job, with Fiorentina in the relegation zone of Serie A. Fiorentina was ultimately relegated in June 2002.

 On 9 May 2002, Mancini was appointed manager of Lazio.
-He was again restricted by financial considerations, having to sell key players such as Hernán Crespo and Alessandro Nesta, and players were forced to take an 80 percent pay cut.
+He was again restricted by financial considerations, having to sell key players such as Hernán Crespo and Alessandro Nesta, and players were forced to take an 80 per cent pay cut.
 In his first season with Lazio, however, the club finished 4th in Serie A, earning qualification to the UEFA Champions League, and reached the semi-finals of the UEFA Cup.
 In 2003–04, Lazio won the Coppa Italia.
 Lazio finished fourth in 2003 and sixth in 2004.
 Before the start of the 2004–05 season, rumours circulated in the Italian press that Inter Milan had approached Mancini to fill the recently vacated managerial position at the club.
 Then, in July 2004, Lazio released Mancini from his contract and he joined Inter.